Croatian–Venetian wars: Situation between 887 and 1000

 Following Pietro Candiano's death, the Venetians started to pay Croats and Narentines an annual tribute for the right to sail and trade in the northeastern Adriatic.
 Between 887 and 948 there was no new war recorded between Venetians and Croats.
 In 948 Doge Pietro III Candiano launched a naval campaign to combat Narentines, but his military attempt failed.
 The result was a peace treaty that made the Most Serene Republic of Venice pay taxes for safe passage for the next 50 years.

 This situation lasted until the end of the 10th century.
 Having come to power, Doge Pietro II Orseolo began the period of southeastern expansion of Venice, refusing to pay tribute to Croats and launching military expeditions against them.
 After the death of King Stjepan Držislav in 997, Kingdom of Croatia was weakened due to the dynastic crisis and civil war that broke out among his three sons for the throne succession.
 This enabled Venetians in the following years to take control over Croatian towns and islands in the theme of Dalmatia.

 Warfare after 1000

-The Venetian Armada led by Orseolo succeeded in taking over coastal towns from Rab (Arba) in the north to Dubrovnik (Ragusa) in the south, including islands of Vis (Issa), Lastovo (Lagosta) and Korčula (Curzola), either with using armed forces or calm surrender.
+The Venetian fleet led by Orseolo succeeded in taking over coastal towns from Rab (Arba) in the north to Dubrovnik (Ragusa) in the south, including islands of Vis (Issa), Lastovo (Lagosta) and Korčula (Curzola), either with using armed forces or calm surrender.
 The bloodiest conflict was the battle of Lastovo in 1000, at the end of which the town of Lastovo was completely destroyed and the survivors displaced.